tomaslink/frequenpy/README.md

 optional arguments:
   --modes  [ ...]
 Normal modes to combine.
 Ex: "1 2 3" (default: [1]).
   --boundary BOUNDARY  Boundary conditions: 0 (fixed), 1 (free), or 2 (mixed) (default: 0).
   --speed SPEED        Animation speed.
-Can be a float number (default: 1.5).
+Can be a float number (default: 1).
   --save               Save the animation in mp4 format (default: False).
 ```

 Remember that for system of **N** masses there are N normal modes.
-You can pass only one of them, or a combination of several normal modes, e.g. "2 6 3".
+You can pass only one of them or a combination of several, e.g. "2 6 3".
 The order doesn't matter.